Don Mutert (“Obi-Don”)

 Paul grew up in Memphis, TN but moved to Denver, CO to attend college… and climb, fish and camp amongst the Rockies.
 He was originally inspired by the mountains after his older cousin spent time climbing in South America.
 But the mountains kept calling after his sister visited Norway.
 Eventually he embarked on his own trips through NOLS to the Pacific NW and The Yukon.
 Between last season in AK and this one, he spent 6 months in Patagonia earning college credit.

 Rus Schwausch (“Big Worm”)

 Rus has been fishing, adventuring and guiding in Alaska since 1995.
-Little did he know that his first trip to Alaska back then, on a 100 mile unguided float trip with his buddies, would send his life in a completely new direction.
-He describes himself as “a former engineer, turned fishing guide, turned outfitter.”
+Little did he know – hell, he was only 23 – that his first trip to Alaska, a 100 mile unguided float trip with his buddies, would send his life in a completely new direction.
+He’s a former engineer, turned fishing guide, turned outfitter.
 Plus, he’s a Wilderness First Responder and U.S. Coast Guard licensed.
 Read more about his Alaska fishing guide story here.

 If you think you have what it takes to work in a rugged, remote and unforgiving environment that will challenge you both physically and mentally, please contact us about potential staff openings.

 Everybody thinks they want to work in Alaska, but the work is NOT for everybody.
 Our work is perpetual and strenuous and is anything but your “great Alaskan vacation.”
 We need professional, hard working, serious, team oriented (no ego-maniacs), non-alcoholic and drug free people with a passion for fishing, the outdoors and hospitality.